JAP2506 – Anthropological Perspectives on Japan

 Compulsory Activities:

-• A passing grade on at least 5 out of 7 in-class quizzes.
+• In-class quizzes: You must achieve a passing grade on at least 5 out of 7 in-class quizzes.

 Students will be given seven in-class quizzes over the course of the term.
 On days when quizzes are given, they will be completed through Canvas at the start of the seminar.
 Each quiz will consist of 5 multiple-choice questions and cover the readings assigned for that day.
 A passing grade consists of at least 3 correct answers.
 No make-up quizzes will be provided in the case of student absences.